droundy/protein/README.md

     p: pill
     randst: one of 4 custom shapes, specified by argument D
     triangle: triangle
-    st: stadium shape. think a flattened pill.
+    stad: stadium shape. think a flattened pill.

 The parameters A, B, C, and D have different meanings for each shape.
-They are:

 batch submit
 --------------------------------